MobileTeleSystems/data-rentgen/mddocs/docs/en/reference/broker/index.md

-(message-broker)=

-# Message Broker
+# Message Broker { #message-broker }

 Message broker is component used by OpenLineage to store all received events.
-Then these avents are handled by {ref}`message-consumer`, in batches.
+Then these avents are handled by [`message-consumer`][message-consumer], in batches.

 Currently, Data.Rentgen supports only [Apache Kafka](https://kafka.apache.org/) as message broker.